Comic Potential by Alan Ayckbourn.

 6 performances over 5 days at the Seligman Theatre, Chapter Arts Centre, Market Road, Canton, Cardiff.

-Performances every evening at 7.30 with a matinee on Saturday 25 May.
+Performances every evening at 7.30 with a matinee at 2.30pm on Saturday 25 May.